FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2016.md

 As the Mayor had to leave the Meeting at this point, the Deputy Mayor, Councillor

-Mitchell, took the Chair for the remainder of the Meeting.--- 25
+Mitchell, took the Chair for the remainder of the Meeting.
+---
+25

 25.